- CLASS: Aves (Birds)

 Lories and lorikeets are considered beautiful and charming birds, but they have developed a taste for farmed crops such as grapes and coconuts.
 They can quickly destroy a farmer's orchard and are now regarded as pests in many places.
 Because of this, the birds are in danger of being poisoned or shot by farmers.
 However, there is hope.
 Some farmers have begun planting other flowering trees on the borders of their fields and orchards to provide a different source of food for these unique birds.

-Hope for endangered lories comes from San Diego Zoo Global and the French Polynesian Department of the Environment.
+Hope for endangered lories comes from San Diego Zoo Wildlife Alliance and the French Polynesian Department of the Environment.
 Beginning in 1991, we collaborated to conserve three lory species endemic to French Polynesia: the Tahitian blue lory Vini peruviana, the ultramarine lory Vini ultramarina, and, most recently, the Kuhl's lory Vini kuhlii of Rimatara Island.

 In 1992 through 1994, our biologists relocated ultramarine lories from a Polynesian island to one with less disturbed habitat to establish a second population.
 A follow-up survey in 1997 showed the ultramarine lory population had become quite robust.
 Today, unfortunately, the recent unintended introduction of black rats to the island, most likely from shipping containers, seems to have wiped out most of the birds—quite a blow to ultramarine lory conservation efforts.